5t4r8ucK/05-build-a-25-5-clock/README.md

 You can build your project by using [this CodePen template](https://codepen.io/pen?template=MJjpwO) and clicking `Save` to create your own pen.
 Or you can use this CDN link to run the tests in any environment you like: `https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js`

 Once you're done, submit the URL to your working project with all its tests passing.

+## Credits

+The alarm sounds are from [Mindful ringtones from Headspace](https://www.headspace.com/work/mindful-ringtones-and-alarms).